-- Applicants may claim points in either A or B. - Applicants may claim points in C alone or in addition to either A or B.
+- Applicants may claim points in one of A or B. - Applicants may claim points in C alone or in addition to A or B.

-A. Supportive Housing Referrals - Up to 3 Points
+A. Supportive Housing Referrals - 4 Points

-The proposed development will reserve a percentage of units to prioritize referrals from DCAapproved entities that serve the area as determined by an MOU that must be executed following selection under the Competitive Round.
+The proposed development will reserve a percentage of units to prioritize referrals from entities that serve the area approved by the local Continuum of Care, Department of Behavioral Health and Development Disabilities, and/or DCA as determined by one or more MOUs that must be executed following selection under the Competitive Round.